Table of Contents

-Sickle cell anemia is hereditary hemolytic anemia based on a point mutation.
-Erythrocytes contain sickle cell hemoglobin (Hb-S) instead of the normal hemoglobin.
+Sickle cell anemia is an inherited variant of hemolytic anemia based on a point mutation.
+Erythrocytes contain sickle cell hemoglobin (Hb-S) instead of normal hemoglobin.

 Epidemiology of Sickle Cell Anemia

 Sickle cell anemia is a condition exclusively found in African Americans and dark-skinned individuals.

 Etiology and Pathogenesis of Sickle Cell Anemia

-As a result of a base replacement in the DNA-code (thymine instead of adenine), an exchange of an amino acid at position 6 of the ß-chain of the hemoglobin occurs.
-Genetically, this is a point mutation.
-This results in the crystallization of the altered hemoglobin in the erythrocytes.
-If the partial pressure of oxygen decreases, the erythrocytes assume a characteristic, sickle-shaped form.
-This leads to micro-embolisms and infarctions.
+Sickle cell anemia results from a base mutation in the DNA (thymine, instead of adenine), which is characterized by the exchange of an amino acid at position 6 of the ß-chain of hemoglobin.
+Genetically, this is a point mutation that results in the crystallization of the altered hemoglobin in the erythrocytes.
+When the partial pressure of oxygen decreases, the erythrocytes assume a characteristic sickle shape, leading to micro-embolism and infarction.

-The severity of the disease depends on the rate of Hb-S in the erythrocytes.
-This rate is determined by the hereditary disposition and the inheritance model.
-While heterozygosity leads to Hb-S values of less than 50%, homozygosity results in Hb-S values of approx. 70–99%.
+The severity of the disease depends on the level of Hb-S in the erythrocytes, which is determined by hereditary disposition and the inheritance model.
+While heterozygosity leads to Hb-S levels of < 50%, homozygosity results in Hb-S values of approximately 70–99%.

-- Point mutation in the b-globin gene causing glutamate-valine substitution at amino acid 6 (Hb-S).
+- Point mutation in the ß-globin gene causing glutamate-valine substitution at amino acid 6 (Hb-S)

 - Autosomal recessive inheritance